koek1/NGPRO_HA1/ha1_project/PROJECT_DOCUMENTATION.md

 ## 🎯 Project Overview

-This project implements a comprehensive **Team Management System** (Span Admin) that allows administrators to create, manage, and display teams with their members.
-The system was built with a focus on simplicity and user experience, particularly for image management.
+This project implements a comprehensive **Team Management & Grading System** that allows administrators to create, manage, and grade teams with their members.
+The system was built with a focus on simplicity and user experience, particularly for academic project evaluation.

 ### **Core Functionality:**
 - ✅ Create new teams with members
 - ✅ Edit existing teams and members
 - ✅ Delete teams and members
 - ✅ View team details and member information
+- ✅ **Grade teams across multiple criteria** (NEW!)
+- ✅ **Display marks and calculate averages** (NEW!)
 - ✅ Image management via URL inputs
 - ✅ Real-time updates and live previews